tjosephcarroll/se-lab18/icm/lab1/README.md

         "Mirror": "false"
         }
         ```
-    2. Consult & reviwe with your colleagues next to you on your details...
+    2. Consult & review your *default.json* with the colleague next to you...

 ---